pnnl/NWQ-Sim/doc/tn_sim_manual.md

 # Final Recommendation

-TAMM already implements parallelized tensor contraction distributed in /parallel across multiple ranks in a HPC cluster.
+TAMM already implements parallelized tensor contraction distributed in parallel across multiple ranks in a HPC cluster.
 The tradeoff of rewriting everything from scratch vs updating TAMM code ultimately depends on how much flexibility is needed in the NWQ-Sim TN_Sim design.
 Implementing the following changes in the TAMM code and the current integration of TAMM into NWQ-Sim would be faster than redesigning everything from scratch

 Pro's of TAMM